sigstore/sigstore-python/docs/policy.md

 ### Submission of Signing Metadata to Transparency Service

-_Warning_: this step is performed before the `Timestamping`
+The Transparency Service, [rekor], is used by `sigstore-python` to provide a public, immutable record of signing events.
+This step is crucial for ensuring the integrity and transparency of the signing process.

-The Transparency Service used by `sigstore-python` is [rekor].
+!!! warning

-This step ends every signing workflow performed by `sigstore-python`.
+    This step is performed before the `Timestamping` step in the worfklow.

 ### Signing Choices

-To summarize the choices:
+Here's a summary of the key choices in the `sigstore-python` signing process:

 | Option                        | `sigstore-python`            |
 |-------------------------------|------------------------------|